18 Things You Should Never Do to Your Lawn

 To apply compost, spread it over your lawn with a shovel, aiming for a layer 1/4 to 1/2 in. thick.
 Then work it into the turf with a rake.
 It’s best to do this after aerating.
 Most garden centers sell bagged compost.
 But to cover an entire yard, you’re better off buying in bulk from a garden centre.
 Don’t worry about buying too much—any leftovers will benefit your garden and shrub beds.

 Want to do your part to help the honeybees?
-Add these bee-friendly plants to your yard, garden or balcony.
+Try these six simple strategies.

 Don’t remove all fallen leaves